ozovalihasan/ead/documents/how-to-use.md

 After reading this document, you will know:

-* How to generate associations for Ruby on Rails
+* How to generate basic associations for Ruby on Rails

 --------------------------------------------------------------------------------